Page 3: Qualifications

 Our company and partners are uniquely qualified to organize investor-funded production units and farmer-owned retail food brands.
-My extended family has been in diversified, regenerative, and organic agriculture in eastern Nebraska, western Iowa, and North Dakota for generations.
+My extended family has been in diversified regenerative and organic agriculture in eastern Nebraska, western Iowa, and North Dakota for generations.

 In addition to my life-long experience in organic agriculture, I have marketed products and services for large non-profit and for-profit organizations.
 As a senior planner, I managed regional market research and planning for a nationally recognized environmental engineering firm.
 This work included public and investor information programs.
 My education is in the social sciences and business at undergraduate and graduate levels.